thaddeus002/yghh/README.md

 The git push, will be made over ssh protocol.
 The sshd deamon is probably already running on your server.
 If not, install it.

-Finally, git must be installed on this server
+Finally, git must be installed on this server.

 ## Set the repositories